48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 I tell parents, teachers and therapists, when in doubt, use proprioceptive input

-Quick examples of proprioceptive input activities that increase attention in kids:
+Examples of proprioceptive input activities that increase attention in kids:

 • Jump in place

-• Yoga positions
+• Yoga positions (stretching, pushing through the arms)

 • Chair push-ups